nesl/Human-AI-Collab/README.md

 ## AI Control of a Robot

-1. Change to the **ai_controller** directory and run the **server_command** script.
+1. Change to the **ai_controller** directory.
+2. The team configuration is determined by the **team_structure.yaml** file.
+Modify that file to make the agent act according to a particular team strategy.
+3. Run the **server_command** script.
 You have to also create a new certificate + key as this script executes an HTTPS server to setup the WebRTC parameters.
 Inside the **server_command**, specify the certificate, key and host address associated with this server, as well as the address to connect to.
-2. Alternatively, if you want to run many agents at the same time, you can use the **ai_controller/multiple_robot_instantiation.sh** using as the command-line arguments, the number of agents you want to instantiate and the port of the server where to connect.
+4. Alternatively, if you want to run many agents at the same time, you can use the **ai_controller/multiple_robot_instantiation.sh** using as the command-line arguments, the number of agents you want to instantiate and the port of the server where to connect.
 This will open a terminal with each tab representing each of the robots.
 This script just runs whatever you put in **server_command** and changes the **--robot-number** argument accordingly.

 ### Note